Douglasshuai/effective-cpp/README.md

 item16: use the same form in corresponding uses of new and delete
 item17: store newed objects in smart pointers in standalone statements
 item18: make interfaces easy to use correctly and hard to use incorrectly
 item19: treat class design as type design
-item20: prefer pass-by-reference-to-const to pass-by-value
 item21: don't try to return a reference when you must return an object
-item22: declare data members private
 item23: prefer non-member non-friend functions to member functions
 item24: declare non-member functions when type conversions should apply to all parameters
 item25: consider support for a non-throwing swap